 Studio art majors engage in issues pertinent to their roles as professional visual artists, including the articulation of personal vision, the influences of social and formal issues, and the role of galleries, museums, and educational institutions.

-Prerequisite: ART 231, ART 232, and all foundations courses required of B.F.A. majors.
+Prerequisite: ART 231 or ART 231W and ART 232 or ART 232W, and all foundations courses required of B.F.A. majors.

 Offered: Fall, Spring.